wirbel-at-vdr-portal/using-G7-with-xdrip/ChoosingAlgorithm.md

 # Native Algorithm - yes or no?

 In **Settings −> G5/G6/Dex1 Debug Settings −> Native Algorithm**, there is the choice of yes or no.
+As a side note: I'm using native algorithm, as I'm interested in backfill feature.

 ## Native Algorithm
 - Calibration is done by the transmitter (G7).